DKytgaming/automate-subs/README.md

 # Disclaimer
 - If anything happens to your channel it will not be our responsiblity
+- 50% sub drop because youtube detect half of them as bot

 # Requirements
 - Google Chrome